Inuit Post-Secondary Education Strategy

 - Nunavut Tunngavik Incorporated: the organization representing the Inuit of Nunavut

-- National Coordination Secretariat (Inuit Tapiriit Kanatami)
+- Inuit Tapiriit Kanatami: National Coordination Secretariat

 The National Coordination Secretariat will be determined by consensus of all Inuit land-claim organizations or their designates.